MatthewWid/better-sse/docs/channels.md

 tickerChannel.register(session);
 ```

-Your session is now subscribed to your channel and will start receiving its broadcasted events!
+New sessions will now be subscribed to your channel and will start receiving its events!

-Channels are powerful in that you can register your session to listen on multiple channels at once, or optionally none at all.
+Channels are powerful in that you can register your session to listen on many channels at once or none at all.
 This makes it dynamically configurable based on what channels your client may or may not be authorized to receive events from, and allows you to have a lot of flexibility in your implementation.

 ### Create a counter

 Now that you have a channel and your sessions are registered with it, lets actually make it do something.

-We are going to have a number that increments by one (1) every second, and synchronize it across all of our connected clients in real time.
+We are going to have a number that increments by one (1) every second and synchronize it across all of our connected clients in real time.

 Back in your `ticker.ts` file, right after your create your channel, add the following: